ShinaJr/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 8 script writes into the file ls_cwd_content the result of the command ls -la.
 Task 9 script duplicates the last line of the file iacta Task 10 script  deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
+Task 11 script that counts the number of directories and sub-directories in the current directory.